faga295/faga295/README.md

 * :dart: Focus on [rspack](https://github.com/web-infra-dev/rspack) and [opensumi](https://github.com/opensumi/core)(a glcc program)

-*  :desktop_computer: Have Worked at Bytedance, now interning at Alibaba Taobao.
+*  :desktop_computer: Worked at Bytedance, now interning at Alibaba Taobao.

 * 📫 how to reach me: lzc295592@163.com